 Through the non-profit SCC Foundation, Inc., this grant provides assistance to both full- and part-time students having financial needs that cannot be met by other sources of financial aid.
 Awards vary, depending on need and available funds.
 Does not require repayment.

 This federally funded program provides on-campus work opportunities for students with limited financial resources.
 Students are paid an hourly wage.
 An effort is made to assign students to jobs related to their major field of study or to utilize their specific skills and interests.
 Does not require repayment.

-The Forgiveable Education Loans for Service Program was established by the 2011 North Carolina General Assembly and the first loans are available for the 2012-2013 academic year.
+The 2011 North Carolina General Assembly established the Forgiveable Education Loans Service Program.
+The first loans were available for the 2012-2013 academic year.
 The loan provides financial assistance to qualified students who are committed to working in North Carolina in fields designated as critical employment shortage areas.
 Loan recipients must sign a promissory note that will require them to seek loan forgiveness through employment in an approved position or repay the loan in cash.
 Loan forgiveness is described in the FELS rules.
 Generally, a loan for one academic year will be forgiven for one year of full-time employment.
 FELS program details are available at CFNC.org/FELS.

 Students with disabilities may obtain grants-in-aid covering fees, books, and supplies through the Vocational Rehabilitation Service.
 Further information can be found in the telephone book under the State of North Carolina Division of Vocational Rehabilitation.

 Veterans Administration funds may be available to those who have served in the armed forces, as well as to dependents of deceased veterans or disabled veterans with a service-connected disability.
 Interested persons should contact the Veterans Administration Regional Office, 251 North Main Street, Winston-Salem, North Carolina 27155.